Cbantz/tiff2fits/README.md

 `tiff2fits [input_path] [output_path] [args]`

 - \[input_path\] is a path to either a .tiff file or a directory containing .tiff files that you wish to be converted.
-- \[output_path\] is the location you wish the .fits file to be saved.
+- \[output_path\] is the location you wish the .FTS file to be saved.
 It can be either a directory (recommended) or a file path.
 - \[args\]
     - \--overwrite will overwrite any existing files with the same name in an output path when saving your converted files.
     - \--verbose will print confirmations of each image as it is converted and saved.